enkidevs/curriculum/mongodb/intro/databases/create-a-database-mongodb.md

 // Pokemon
 ```

-To list all the databases you need to use the `show dbs` command.
+To list all the databases, you need to use the `show dbs` command.

 **Note:** Empty databases won't show with the `show dbs` command.